 Is the Renaissance course for me?

 The course is open to experienced singers and viol players who are confidently able to hold a line alone.
-Good sight-reading is expected.
-We do not, however, require perfection, and tutors will create a comfortable environment where you are relaxed enough to be at your best!
-Music will largely be provided one month before the course in pdf form, so in fact you can get familiar with almost everything in advance.
+Tutors will create a comfortable environment, so you are relaxed enough to be at your best!
+Music will largely be provided one month before the course in pdf form, so you can get familiar with almost everything in advance.

-Viols: this is a fantastic opportunity to learn about an earlier style of viol-playing from two leading experts, and to explore the very rich repertoire composed with this sound in mind.
-This course is for confident, rhythmically secure players, ideally with gut-strung Renaissance viols after 16th-century Italian models.
+For viol players, this is a fantastic opportunity to learn about an earlier style of viol playing from two leading experts, and to explore the rich repertoire composed with this sound in mind.
+This course is for confident, rhythmically secure players.
+We welcome both Renaissance viols and later soundposted instruments, with plenty of opportunity to specialise in one, or to explore wider repertoire with both.
 A small number of instruments may be available to borrow.

 Pre-formed consorts of voices or viols are particularly welcome, and Clare is happy to help facilitate the creation of these.

-Consorts will be encouraged to work autonomously, as well as under the direction of our tutors.
+Consorts will be expected to work autonomously, as well as under the direction of our tutors, and we will help you build the skills to do this.
 There will be a focus on being a good chamber musician and colleague, as well as singing and playing to the best of our ability.

 The course is open to over-18s, or over-16s if accompanied by an adult.
 Bursaries are available.
 This would be an ideal course for music students and those at the beginning of a professional career, as well as dedicated amateurs.